 Mechanical malfunctions can cause an accident in which only the driver of the vehicle is hurt, or they may result in an accidents causing injuries to others on the road.
 One of the biggest issues in a mechanical malfunction case is who should be held responsible for the accident.
 It could be the driver of the malfunctioning vehicle, whoever last repaired it, or the company that manufactured a malfunctioning part.

-If you are trying to hold a driver or an auto repair shop responsible for a mechanical malfunction that results in injuries, you will need to establish: (1) the duty of the defendant towards you, (2) breach of that duty, (3) actual and proximate causation and (4) damages.
+If you are trying to hold a driver or an auto repair shop responsible for a mechanical malfunction that results in injuries, your attorney will need to establish: (1) the duty of the defendant towards you, (2) breach of that duty, (3) actual and proximate causation and (4) damages.
 Drivers owe a duty to all other drivers on the road.
 California law establishes a duty on the part of anyone performing a dangerous task to use reasonable care.
 Similarly, an auto repair shop owes a customer a duty to perform an inspect or conduct a repair using reasonable care.

 A claim against a repair shop could arise from a repair shop's failure to notice major repairs that were necessary or the repair shop's installation of an inappropriate part.
 It is often important to retain an expert that can look at whether it is appropriate to sue a repair shop or manufacturer in connection with a mechanical malfunction.
 However, in some cases, the mechanical malfunction may have been in a part of the car that the mechanic was not hired to inspect.
 In that case, there may not have a duty to notice that a mechanical failure was about to occur.
 With negligent repair cases, the duty may vary depending on the circumstances by which the repair shop was hired.